 Being based in the creative heart of Birmingham; artists are integral to our programme.
-We plan to offer many opportunities for artists to develop their practice in the context of environmentalism, food growing and urban change.
+We plan to offer many opportunities for artists to develop their practice in the context of environmentalism and urban change.

 Edible Eastside is run by Urban Grain CIC registation number 7705661.
 Registered office 122 Fazeley Street Birmingham B5 5RS